EBI-Metagenomics/EMG-docs/docs/analysis.rst

     - N/A
     - N/A

-All databases are available from an `FTP link <ftp://ftp.ebi.ac.uk/pub/databases/metagenomics/pipeline-5.0/ref-dbs>`_

 ---------------------------
 Amplicon analysis pipeline
 ---------------------------

 Amplicon reads are merged with SeqPrep (where appropriate) and filtered with Trimmomatic to trim sequence regions with an average Phred 33 quality score less than 15 in a sliding window of 4 base pairs.
 This is followed by removal of reads less than 100bp in length.
 An additional Biopython filtering step removes reads with more than 10% ambiguous bases.
-`Infernal <http://europepmc.org/abstract/MED/24008419>`_ (running in hmm-only mode) using a library of ribosomal RNA hidden Markov models from `Rfam <http://europepmc.org/articles/PMC4383904>`_ is run to identify LSU and SSU sequences, using families found in the following clans: CL00111 (SSU) and CL00112 (LSU).
+`Infernal <http://europepmc.org/abstract/MED/24008419>`_ (running in hmm-only mode) using a library of ribosomal RNA hidden Markov models from `Rfam <http://europepmc.org/articles/PMC4383904>`_ is run to identify large and small subunit ribosomal ribonucleic acid (:term:`LSU and SSU rRNA<LSU, SSU>`) genes, using families found in the following clans: CL00111 (SSU) and CL00112 (LSU).
 Theses are undergo taxonomic classification using the `SILVA <https://academic.oup.com/nar/article/41/D1/D590/1069277>`_ database in conjunction with `MAPSeq <https://academic.oup.com/bioinformatics/article/33/23/3808/4082276>`_  which offers fast and accurate classification of reads, and provides corresponding confidence scores for assignment at each taxonomic level.

-MGnify can also provide analysis of ITS amplicons.
+MGnify can also provide analysis of ITS (:term:`internal transcribed spacer<ITS>`) amplicons.
 ITS1 and ITS2 reside between the LSU and SSU genes and can be targeted for accurate classification of eukaryotic organisms.
 ITS taxonomy is assigned by MAPseq using two reference databases: `ITSoneDB <https://academic.oup.com/nar/article/46/D1/D127/4210943>`_  containing ITS1 sequences and `UNITE <https://academic.oup.com/nar/article/47/D1/D259/5146189>`_ containing ITS1 and ITS2 sequences.
 The SSU and LSU regions are masked using Rfam, as described above, prior to ITS classification, minimising cross reactivity.

 .. figure:: images/pipeline_v5.0_amplicon.png
-   :scale: 30 %
+   :scale: 50 %

 **Figure 1**.
 Overview of the main steps in the amplicon workflow.